jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/using-the-frinx-api-bundle.md

    }
 }
 ```
-## Monitor resources
+### Monitor resources
 This displays base information about system, memory and disk management

 You can run either:

+With Postman REST call `monitor-resources` which is already set up as follows:
-- By REST (as POST). (username: admin password: admin).
+- POST. (username: admin password: admin).
+- Issue the call by hitting **Send**.

 ```
 http://[host]:[port]/restconf/operations/installer:monitor-resources
 ```
-Example output using our pre-configured Postman REST call available [via this guide](../API.md).
+Example output:
 ![monitor resources example](monitor-resources.JPG)

 - Or by typing the following in a terminal window: